gavinhughpalmer/gavinhughpalmer/README.md

 ### Hi there 👋
+I am Gavin Palmer, a Salesforce Architect, currently working for a small consultancy in the UK.
+A lot of my projects are centred around Salesforce, either applications built on the Salesforce platform or tooling around the platform.

 <!--
 **gavinhughpalmer/gavinhughpalmer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.